Wessex PSC is working with patients and carers to ensure their voice is heard throughout all aspects of the Collaborative's work.

 Co-production, and co-design, with relevant stakeholders, including patients and carers, are founding principles of the Patient Safety Collaborative Initiative.

-Wessex PSC is working to ensure that the patient and carers voice is heard throughout our work by appointing Patient/Carer Partners wherever possible including the PSC Steering Group, our Breakthrough Series Faculties for Sepsis, Transfers of Care and Physical Deterioration and a number of our working committees.
+Wessex PSC is working to ensure that the patient and carers voice is heard throughout our work by appointing Patient/Carer Partners wherever possible including the Wessex Patient Safety Partnership Board, our Breakthrough Series Faculties for Sepsis, Transfers of Care and Physical Deterioration, the Mental Health programme and a number of our working committees.

 In Martin's story one of our Patient Partners explains what led him to get involved with Wessex PSC here.